andresingram/MANE4362/README.md

-# University of Texas Rio Grande Valley - Edinburg
+# University of Texas Rio Grande Valley - College of Engineering and Computer Science - Dept. of Manufacturing and Industrial Engineering
 College of Engineering and Computer Science

 Department of Manufacturing and Industrial Engineering